-Beginning in 2015, the APS Type 1 Foundation has supported a symposium on this rare disease every two years.
-The symposia bring together families, clinicians, and scientists from around the world to discuss the latest developments in research and management of APS Type 1.
+Since 2015, the APS Type 1 Foundation has supported an international symposium on this rare disease every two years.
+Our symposium brings together families, clinicians, and scientists from around the world to discuss the latest developments in research and management of APS Type 1.
 In 2015, over 30 families attended as leaders to share their knowledge with physicians.
 We are proud to run a world class conference with many of North America and Europe’s leading doctors.
 Since then, we’ve been growing rapidly and in 2023, approximately 150 people, including patients, families, caregivers, researchers, clinicians and others.

 We were very proud to host our 3rd International Symposium on APS Type 1 as a part of the Immune Deficiency Foundation’s (IDF) Annual Conference in National Harbor, Maryland, USA.
 In addition to presentations on the latest findings from the NIH’s natural history study, we held presentations on the challenges of puberty in APS Type 1 and managing adrenal insufficiency and hypoparathyroidism in emergencies and for planned procedures.
 Our group also benefitted from the presentations at the larger IDF conference.